 It’s the biggest drain of time for the serial procrastinator, but staying off social media is easier said than done – particularly if you need to be on the internet for your job.
 If you keep being lured back in, there are apps you can install in your web browser or phone to block your access to the offending social media sites.

-Try using apps such as Freedom, SelfControl or Stay Focused to block specific sites from all your devices for a period of your choosing.
+Try using (or encouraging your employees to use) apps such as Freedom, SelfControl or Stay Focused to block specific sites from all your devices for a period of your choosing.
 If the app you choose doesn’t block social media from your smartphone, try disabling notifications on your phone so that you don’t just keep checking social media on that instead.

 3. Schedule your working hours and breaks

-It’s important to schedule breaks, too; these will give you something to work towards, as well as a much-needed break from your screen.
+As I mentioned earlier, it’s important to schedule breaks into your working hours; these will give you something to work towards, as well as a much-needed break from your screen.
 You’ll actually be less productive if you try to stick at a task for too long without a break.
 According to the Posture Group, research shows that productive people work for 52 minutes and take breaks for 17 minutes.

-It’s difficult to be productive when you’re overwhelmed with a big backlog of work to do.
-Using a project management tool such as Trello or Asana is a great way of keeping yourself organised and prioritising tasks, even when you’re the only member of the team.
+For employees and the self-employed alike, using a project management tool such as Trello or Asana is a great way of keeping yourself organised and prioritising tasks, even if you’re the only member of the team.

 You’ll be able to visualise your workflow, perhaps dividing projects by status (incoming, in progress and so on) and priority.
 Assign yourself tasks for the day ahead, with some smaller ones that you can tick off more easily (a morale boost) and a longer one that will take a bit more effort.

-Working from home takes some getting used to if you’ve only ever worked in an office, but being disciplined and following these tips will help you establish a way of working that keeps you at your most productive.
-For more great tips on running your own business, take a look at some of our other business blog posts.
+Working from home takes some getting used to if you’ve only ever worked in an office, but being disciplined and following these tips will help you establish a way of working that keeps you and your team at your most productive.